Jordan Davis Never Dreamed of a Singing Career — But Now He Has a No. 1 Hit

 “I’ve never been a fresh-shaven guy,” he says.
 “But yeah, I started growing it out right after I signed my publishing deal and – I don’t know – I just really started liking it.
 Now it’s just taking on this life of its own.
 I feel like I need to get it its own Instagram account.”

 Though it didn’t start out as his trademark, Davis is now glad it is.
-His fans, he says,“love it.
+His fans, he says, “love it.
 I get a lot of requests to touch it, which is kind of weird.”

 His wife, Kristen, who’s an attorney, met Davis without the beard, but “she’s used to it now,” he assures.
 “She’s cool with it.”